Chapter 34 : 33- The Last Death Eater

 Selwyn appeared to try and hold in a wail of pain as he pushed himself to his knees but went no further when he saw Harry aim his wand at him.

 “By the time you return, your friends, your allies would have fallen.
-The great British Ministry, the very foundations of the anti-Dark Wizarding movement, the first to fall into the hands of the new Dark Wizard Empire.
+The great British Ministry, the very foundations of the anti-Dark Wizarding movement, the first to fall into the hands of the Alliance.
 Even with your pathetic reinforcements from the Confederation, you are still outnumbered and outmatched.”
 Selwyn then laughed to himself as he allowed the blood to drip from his face to the ground.

-“And you still don’t have it in you to kill me, an unarmed criminal whom you’ve hunted for nearly a decade.
-Harry Potter, the Auror who never killed.”
+“And you still don’t have it in you to kill me, do you, an unarmed criminal whom you’ve hunted for nearly a decade.
+The last of the free Death Eaters at the mercy of the Auror who never killed.”

 Harry stopped moving towards Selwyn, a sense of dread sinking into his heart.
 “Or have you killed already?
-I wandered what happened to Marius and you did very nearly kill Felicia at Grimmauld Place.”
+I wandered what happened to Marius and you did very nearly kill Felicia when she killed your scum of a Head of Law.”
 Selwyn asked mockingly.
 “Go ahead, stun me.
-No doubt when I wake up, my faithful army would have found me and my own reign would have begun and it will be all your fault, Potter.
+No doubt when I wake up, my faithful army will have found me and my own reign would have begun and it will be all your fault, Potter.
 You think those Wizards and Witches fight for me only because they want power?
 They do it because they have no other choice.
 They do it for survival.
-Hell, there are Dark Wizards out there that even I don’t know of yet, angry, suppressed and hunted down by their new Ministry but ready to fight by my side.
+Hell, there are Dark Wizards out there that even I don’t know of yet, angry, suppressed and hunted down by their Ministry but ready to fight by my side.
 You might have kettled all of the Dark Wizard movements and thwarted any plans but there has been a storm brewing for a long time now and you have merely witnessed the eye of it.”

 “Avada Kedavra!”
-The jet of green light struck the Death Eater in the chest and, in what seemed like slow motion, Edmund Selwyn fell dead to the ground with a dull thud as droplets of scarlet continued to dribble from his head wound.
+The jet of green light struck the Death Eater in the chest and, in what seemed like slow motion, Edmund Selwyn fell dead to the ground with a dull thud as droplets of scarlet continued to dribble from his head wound; a faint grin still etched on his face.

 Harry turned and saw Narcissa Malfoy, Bailey’s wand in her shaking raised hand.